aldica/aldica/README.md

 The following configuration parameters in alfresco-global.properties must be altered to ensure distributed caching is enabled:

-- *aldica.core.caches.enableRemoteSupport*: true/false configuration to control the activation of distributed caches - defaults to false
+- *aldica.caches.remoteSupport.enabled*: true/false configuration to control the activation of distributed caches - defaults to false

 THe following configuration parameters in alfresco-global.properties concern other key options, which should be considered: